-Rasco's SO1x00 is a high throughput gravity-feed platform that provides an economical solution for testing up to 8 devices in parallel.
-These handlers can be configured for tube-to-tube or metal magazine input and output, ambient-hot or tri-temperature testing and are easily kit-able for a wide range of integrated circuit packages.
+The SO1000 is a high throughput gravity-feed platform that provides an economical solution for testing up to 4 devices in parallel.
+This handler can be configured for tube-to-tube or metal magazine input and output, ambient-hot or tri-temperature testing and is easily kit-able for a wide range of integrated circuit packages.

-Rasco's SO2x00 is a modular platform that offers a reliable solution for testing small integrated circuit packages and up to 8 devices in parallel.
+The SO2000 is a modular platform that offers a reliable solution for testing small integrated circuit packages up to 4 devices in parallel.
 The base platform can be configured with various input and output modules: tube, metal magazine, bowl, bulk, tape and reel, and an optional laser marking unit.
-These handlers can be configured for ambient-hot or tri-temperature testing.
+This handler can be configured for ambient-hot or tri-temperature testing.

-Rasco's Saturn and Jupiter are our next generation gravity handlers delivering a fast index time capability with up to 8 devices tested in parallel at cold and/or hot temperature.
+Saturn and Jupiter are our next generation gravity handlers delivering a fast index time capability with up to 8 devices tested in parallel at cold and/or hot temperature.
 Saturn has a configuration that covers testing of very small to medium size packaged integrated circuits, and Jupiter is a version that enables testing of medium to very large packaged integrated circuits typically serving the power management device market.